Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Case settings

 Numerical simulations in this paper are performed using the open-source computational framework OpenFOAM (Open Source Field Operation and Manipulation, version \href{https://www.openfoam.com/documentation/guides/v2012/doc/index.html#main-about-openfoam}{2012}).
-The built-in solver simpleFoam is primarily used in this work to solve the RANS equations coupled with specialized expert models.
 The SA baseline model mentioned in this article refers to the model and default parameter settings presented by \cite{spalart1992SA}.
 Grids and computation domain are shown in table~\ref{tab:case_setting}.
+The numerical setups exhibit minor variations across cases due to differences in geometry and flow conditions, but follow consistent practices based on standard OpenFOAM configurations for canonical flows.
+A representative setup employs second-order spatial discretization, with Gauss linear schemes for gradients and diffusion terms, and a linear upwind scheme for the convective term of velocity.
+Turbulence transport equations are discretized using bounded upwind schemes.
+Pressure–velocity coupling is handled using the SIMPLE algorithm with one non-orthogonal corrector.
+Standard under-relaxation factors are applied.
+Convergence is assessed based on residual reduction and stabilization of key flow quantities.